Advancement and recognition in Scouting America: Sea Scouting

 Sea Scouts may choose to earn any Venturing awards, advancement, and training if they wish to.
-A male Sea Scout who has earned the rank of 1st Class in a Boy Scout Troop may complete further Boy Scout ranks and training from within his Sea Scout Ship.
+A Sea Scout who has earned the rank of 1st Class in a Scouts BSA Troop may complete further Scouts BSA ranks and training from within their Sea Scout Ship.

 Outdoor Code

 Since March 1954, the Outdoor Code has represented the core teachings of "Scouting's Outdoor Ethics" and serves as both a goal and a promise: